-- 7.1 There shall be the following Bargaining Unit Standing Committees: - 7.1.1 Collective Bargaining Committee
+7.1 There shall be the following Bargaining Unit Standing Committees:

+- 7.1.1 Collective Bargaining Committee

 - 7.1.2 Constitution Committee

-- 7.1.4 Elections Committee
+- 7.1.3 Elections Committee

-- 7.1.5 Grievance Committee
+- 7.1.4 Grievance Committee

-- 7.1.6 Appeals Committee
+- 7.1.5 Appeals Committee

-- 7.1.7 Finance Committee
+- 7.1.6 Finance Committee

-- 7.1.8 Labour- Management Committee
+- 7.1.7 Labour-Management Committee

 - 7.2 The chairperson of any Bargaining Unit Standing Committee shall attend a Bargaining Unit Executive Meeting at the request of the President.

+- 7.3 The term of office for all Bargaining Unit Committees shall be two (2) years, from July 01 to June 30, established before June 01 following a Bargaining Unit election year.